tableau/extensions-api/docs/trex_xss_guidance.md

   <script src="./myJavaScript.js" </script>
   ```

 * Only allow local scripts.
-Instead of referencing hosted JavaScript libraries, make local copies and link to these.
+Instead of referencing externally hosted JavaScript libraries, make local copies and link to these.
 This is a proposal for all dashboard extensions.
 This is a recommendation and not a requirement.

 ```
-// Instead of this:
+// Instead of linking to libraries on the web:
 <script src="https://cdn.example.net/library.js"></script>

- // Do this:
+ // Link to libraries on the local host:
 <script src="./library.js"></script>

 ```